xunmi1/light-storage/README.md

 4. Synchronize data in the localStorage, and check validity

-   > use for localStorage is used directly, and it does not meet expectations
+   > **Note**: use for localStorage is used directly, and it does not meet expectations

    ```js
    storage.reload();